-The Rebel Roost offers a full menu of choices for breakfast, lunch, and dinner.
+Cafe '34 offers a full menu of choices for breakfast, lunch, and dinner.
 In addition to the regular menu, we also offer a steam table with Taqueria available from 7:30 a.m. - 10:30 a.m. and Home Cooked Meals available from 10:30 a.m. - 1:30 p.m.
 Food service meal cards are available for purchase.
 Students that receive Financial Aid can buy meal cards with Financial Aid (limited time).
 Catering services are also available.
-For more information, please call the Rebel Roost at 281-425-6402.
+For more information, please call Cafe '34 at 281-425-6402.

-Books and Beans in the Cyber Café is a student operated snack bar, located in the Student Center.
+Books and Beans is a student operated snack bar, located in the Student Center.
 It features coffee, ice cream, and fast food lunches from off-campus vendors.
 Operating hours are posted each semester.